iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/CVX Geometry/Convexity Preserving Operations of Sets.md

 \right\rbrace
 $$

-Choose any 2 elements from the addition of the set:
+Choose any 2 elements $x, y$ from the addition of the set:

 $$
 \begin{aligned}